 Next, we’ll compute the contribution from bit b2, as shown in Figure 8 below:

 Figure 8: Computing the contribution of bit b2 to the output

 From the Thevenin equivalent analysis shown earlier, we know that we can replace any portion of this circuit to the left of any of the cut lines with a resistor of value R, shown as the first step in Figure 8.
 Next, we follow the same Thevenin equivalent process to the output.
 As you may have already suspected, the contribution of bit b2 is simply Vb2/4.
 Thus, the analog output voltage when bits b0 and b2 are equal to logic one is simply given by Vb0/16 + Vb2/4.

 In a more general sense, the contribution of each bit to the output is a simple binary weighting function of each bit.
 As you work back from the MSB to the LSB, the voltage contribution each bit is cut in half.
 Thus, the general form of the equation to calculate the output voltage is shown in Figure 9.

 Figure 9: Formula to calculate output of 4-bit R-2R DAC

 The R-2R resistor ladder based digital-to-analog converter (DAC) is a simple, effective, accurate and inexpensive way to create analog voltages from digital values.
 Monolithic R-2R resistor networks are available from various resistor component manufacturers, making it easy to incorporate them into your designs.

-Since publishing the above blog, Tektronix is currently offering discounts up to 89% on software application modules for qualifying oscilloscopes.
+Since publishing the above blog, Tektronix is currently offering a free upgrade to 3/6 GHz spectrum analyzers and a free bundle of software applications on mixed-domain oscilloscopes.
 Check out the details here and save away!